MerryNguyen193/MerryNguyen193.github.io/_posts/2019-01-25-third-post.md

 # Week 3
 ## Progress Report
 - Study the fun attributes
-- Set up the installation
-- Applied a simple line chart from the Recharts website's example
+- Applied a simple piechart from the Recharts website's example

 ## Prototype for Tutorial
 - Piechart for the nutrients to show how much mg/g in the food recipe